 By the Eighteenth century the Jews were engaged in economic activities very different from those of their brothers in eastern Europe.
 They put themselves at the service of the monarchy, went into trade, and thus made an important contribution to economic development.

-Today, the Jewish population of 50000 lives mainly in Brussels and Antwerp (but also in Liège and Charleroi).
-Their political and religious positions divide up geographically: Antwerp is religious, Brussels secular.
-Still, these communities do have a number of shared positions, notably their strong attachment to and solidarity with Israel.
+Today, the Jewish population of 40000 lives mainly in Brussels and Antwerp (but also in Liège and Charleroi).
+Their political and religious positions, as well as professional activities divide up geographically.

 Antwerp is constituted of Jews who are mostly religious or traditionalists.
 They have been prominent in the diamond industry from the beginning of the 20th century until the beginning of the 21st.

 Whereas Brussels’s Jewish community is mostly secular and has been active in the garment industry.